-AI is redefining how advertising agencies operate – bringing a full gamut of capabilities that accelerate content creation, optimize agency operations, and streamline ad campaigns at an unparalleled pace.
-The explosive growth of AI adoption in advertising is no surprise, given the remarkable benefits it brings.
+AI is redefining how advertising agencies operate – bringing with it a full gamut of capabilities that accelerate advertising pitch creation, optimize agency operations and streamline ad campaigns at an unparalleled pace.

-But here's the burning question: Are agencies truly seizing the full potential of AI?
+But here's the burning question.
+Are agencies truly seizing the full potential of AI?
 Brace yourself for the shocking truth – pitch creation, one of the most exorbitant aspects of agency operations, is an absolute money pit.
-A 2023 report from Advertiser Perceptions estimates that, on average, agencies spend a whopping $300,000 on a single pitch.
+A recent report from Advertiser Perceptions estimates that, on average, agencies spend a whopping $300,000 on a single pitch.
 This includes expenses related to research, overtime staff hours, and external consultants.

-Make your mark in an AI-enabled future with our insights on AI, privacy, and seamless ad creation journeys.
+Make your mark in an AI-enabled future with our insights on AI, privacy and seamless ad creation journeys.

-Why is pitch creation so expensive?
+Why is advertising pitch creation so expensive?

 Winning new clients requires boundless creativity, an array of unique selling propositions, and the right budget.
 The rolling costs associated with unique pitch creation can add up, especially since agencies rarely reuse old pitches or market research.
-With stiff competition, clients also expect more than one option – this premium on pitch alternatives and redoing client concepts are almost always borne by the agencies themselves.
+With stiff competition, clients also expect more than one option.

 So, how can AI help reduce these financial and resource bottlenecks?

-AI uses cases to streamline pitch creation
+AI uses cases to streamline advertising pitch creation

 1. Better research